FactomProject/FactomDocs/whitepaper.md

 Factom
 ============
-verb: To compress vast data into a single hash for blockchain storage.
+verb: To secure vast data with a single hash in the blockchain.

 Abstract
 --------